CAFapi/caf-common/caf-api/README.md

 # CAF-API

 CAF-API is a sub module of CAF-Common and contains essential interfaces, exceptions, configurations and classes used in creating [CAF](http://cafapi.github.io/) services and frameworks.
-These interfaces promote code reuse and modularity across the implementing services.
+These interfaces provide a layer of abstraction to allow for different implementations to be used across the implementing services.

+For example, by implementing the `Codec` class various different Codecs can be used with CAF as required i.e. JSON and XML codecs.

 ## Configurations

-- BootstrapConfiguration: A method of providing a basic initial startup configuration.
+- BootstrapConfiguration: Provides the initial startup configuration.

 ## Exceptions